-FIGURE 50.
+FIGURE 57.
 An empty HyVisual model

 We will use a modal model to represent the water source.
-In the library on the left, open the utilities library.
-Then drag out a modal model.
+In the library on the left, open the actors library.
+Then drag out a modal model from the higherOrderActors directory.
 Your model should look like this:.

-FIGURE 51.
+FIGURE 58.
 Model with a single modal model.